- AM FM Radios

 While some military and medical equipment is exempt from RoHS compliance, the electronics governed by the standard are among the most common you'll find in your home, from radios to MP3 players to cell phones and (increasingly) computers.
 In practical terms, the standard protects factory workers at the production level, sharply reducing their exposure to hazardous substances.
 The standard also has a profound impact on the disposal and recycling of electronics, in that disposed substances will no longer have at least six of the most hazardous chemicals formerly found in electronics, and recycled electronics will not expose workers to toxics as they harvest components.

 We’ve all had that period in our life, usually when we were younger, that gave us the most exciting and memorable times.
-Music was probably a big part of that and the CC Wifi lets you travel back and relive the memories and feelings you thought you might never have again.
-You can receive your favorites anytime and anywhere with perfect clarity and maybe even a few tears.
+Music was probably a big part of that and the CC Wifi lets you travel back in time and relive memories and feelings you thought you might never have again.
+You can receive your favorites anytime, anywhere with perfect clarity and maybe even a few tears.
 You can also listen to your favorite talk show or discover something new from an immense library of audio from all over the world in all languages.

 All Internet radios require a broadband Internet connection.